 Or read Flash back, Second Nature, and Being Human for FREE with your Kindle Unlimited subscription.

 When Charley happened upon him thus, she crept to an open doorway or back to the top of the stairs, out of sight.
 Not covertly, just quietly enough to not disturb his reveries.
 For her, his pensive manner inspired bittersweet thoughts of solitude, lost love, and longing.
 These ideas confused her.
 They were the best of friends; she didn’t think she wanted anything to change between them.
 Life was predictable…comfortable.
 Besides they had earned it, hadn’t they?
 But every time, it was the same.
 Strangely, rather than actually feeling those would-be emotions, they were just disconnected words that popped to mind as she stood there—except solitude, she felt alone often.
 She wondered if he spied on her in the same way but doubted it.

 Why lost love?
 We are together.
 And why longing?
 We have everything we need; we have each other.
 She trusted no one else in the world more.
 What perplexed her was Michael was perfect: intelligent, driven, and hard-working; attractive, kind, and even-tempered; and his sense of humor was just her type, dry and spontaneous.
 If that wasn’t enough, he was the better cook.
 If there was a balance comparing the two of them, the scale would have tipped decidedly in his favor, every time.

 Snippet from Chapter 2

-All the boxes that were part of today’s norm were tedious and as Becks called it, “soul sucking.”
-Charley agreed wholeheartedly and felt sometimes, she didn’t quite fit into the modern world even though she could navigate through it well enough.
+All the boxes that were part of today’s norm were tedious and as Becks called it, “soul-sucking.”
+Charley agreed wholeheartedly and sometimes felt that she didn’t quite fit into the modern world even though she could navigate through it well enough.